 5. Save for Big Ticket Items

 Working hand in hand with paying off credit card debt, we recommend avoiding using your credit card for big purchases.
-Next time you want to go on vacation or buy an expensive piece of technology, budget and save for this in advance.
+Next time you want to go on vacation or buy an expensive piece of equipment like golf gear, budget and save for this in advance.

 Vacations and new gadgets may seem nice at the time, but you need to consider whether they are worth sacrificing your financial freedom for.
 Living below your means doesn’t suggest never purchasing these items, but you’ll want to budget for them first.

 If you are looking to take your family on vacation in six months, divide the cost by months or paychecks.
 Then, put aside the amount you need each month as part of your monthly budget instead of putting it straight onto your credit card.